solbu/hldig/README.md

 List of [Contributors](https://github.com/solbu/hldig/graphs/contributors)

 ## Translating
-If you are interested in translating the output messages from hldig, please see [TRANSLATING](https://github.com/solbu/hldig/blob/master/TRANSLATING.md).
+If you are interested in translating the output messages from hldig, please see the [TRANSLATING](https://github.com/solbu/hldig/blob/master/TRANSLATING.md).

 ## Community/Contact